Jasonzzzz28/Transformer-QA/README.md

 **Persistent storage**

 Run [notebook](https://github.com/Jasonzzzz28/Transformer-QA/blob/main/data/provision_data.ipynb) in Chameleon Jupyter environment to provision object storage on Chameleon, which can be attached to and detached from our infrastructure.
-This will store all materials that should persist for the duration of the project, but are not tracked in Git: model training artifacts, test artifacts, models, container images, data.
+The object store will store offline data for our project.

 **Offline data**